Inside the workshop: The making of an upcycled walnut serving board

 Step into our workshop, where our skilled team crafts high-quality picture frames and delivers outstanding customer service.
 But for us, excellence goes beyond just products and services — it’s about being mindful of the materials we use.

 At SohoFrames we like to encourage a more thoughtful use of resources and breathe new life to old or “waste” materials.
-In this article we demonstrate how we used a pile of off-cuts from a framing job that would have normally been thrown away and turned them into a beautiful walnut serving board, designed by our colleague Alex Vintilescu.
+In this article, we show how we used a pile of off-cuts to make something truly beautiful.
+The wood was left over from another framing.
+We did not want to throw it away.
+The very talented Alex Vintilescu turned those throwaway pieces of wood into a stunning walnut serving board.
 Here’s how we did it.

 1. Selecting scrap wood